ssmores/100_days_of_code_projects/log.md

 **Today's Progress**: Working through Free Code Camp's Bootstrap portion of the Front End Development Certification.

 **Thoughts**: I was happy to get through yesterday's set of information quickly, and am hoping it's not as rusty coming back into it today.
+Also, I'm partially feeling better about <div> and <span>, but only partially.

 <!-- **Link(s) to work**: [Calculator App](http://www.example.com)